springfall2008/batpred/docs/apps-yaml.md

 To make planned car charging more accurate, configure the following items in `apps.yaml`:

-- **car_charging_battery_size** - Set to the car's battery size in kWh, defaults to 100.
+- **car_charging_battery_size** - Set this value in `apps.yaml` to the car's battery size in kWh.
+If not set, Predbat defaults to 100.
 It will be used to predict car charging stops.

-- **car_charging_limit** - Set to point to a sensor that specifies the % limit the car is set to charge to.
-Default is 100%
+- **car_charging_limit** - You should configure this to point to a sensor that specifies the % limit the car is set to charge to.
+This could be a sensor on the EV charger integration or a Home Assistant helper entity you can set as you wish.
+If you don't specify a sensor Predbat will default to 100%.

-- **car_charging_soc** - Set to point to a sensor that specifies the car's current % charge level.
-Default is 0%
+- **car_charging_soc** - You should configure this to point to a sensor (on the HA integration for your EV charger) that specifies the car's current % charge level.
+If not set, Predbat will default to 0%.

 ### Multiple Electric Cars